 In the legal world, who you know is indeed more important than what you know.
 If you know lawyers through family or friends, find a way to contact them and seek advice.

 Many employers will not consider a CV without a cover letter.
-Craft a cover letter that emphasises your education and skills, and how they would benefit the firm.
-Mention the firm by name.
-If possible, direct the cover letter to a specific person.
-Try to find someone who shares something in common with you.
-If you are aware of newsworthy items about the firm, reference them.
+Craft one that emphasises your education and skills, and how they would benefit the firm.

 What makes you stand out from the crowd?
-Were you Order of the Coif?
-Have you worked for a prestigious firm?
-Are you an accomplished rainmaker?
-Whatever it is that make you stand out, ensure that it is near the top of your CV.
+Whether you were Order of the Coif or an accomplished rainmaker, ensure it is near the top of your CV.

 Objective decision making and strong communication skills are essential for the legal profession.
 In your CV it is imperative that you are able to write and speak clearly, confidently and without ambiguity.
 In addition, you should show experience of building strong client and colleague relationships – demonstrating your proven interpersonal skills.